palash892/DDPM_conformational_ensemble/README.md

 # Generating conformational ensemble using a Denoising Diffusion Probabilistic Model (DDPM)

-Welcome to the repository for the research project titled **"XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX."**
+Welcome to the repository for the research project titled **Assessment of Diffusion Model as Generative Artificial Intelligence for Enhanced sampling and All-atom Conformational Ensemble Exploration of Biomolecules**

 ### The code has been adopted from the following GitHub repositories and websites, with necessary modifications.